H4R335HR/n3tscan/README.md

 # n3tscan
 Faast ping sweep of a /24 network written in Python

-Disclaimer: It will only show IPs that respond to an ICMP echo request or respond to pings.. so mostly Linux machines.
+Disclaimer: It will only show IPs that respond to an ICMP echo request aka pings.. so mostly Linux machines.

 Installation:
 1. Download n3tscan.py